catpea/catpea-project/database/furkies-purrkies/poem-1016/index.md

 for a long time, I really let it sink in, and internalize.

-I think I had the idea before I came across redis, but reddis has done it well.
+I think I had the idea before I came across redis, but redis has done it well.

 My idea might have been inspired by memcache, which I guessed to be a key=value store, no queries, just key ids.